OwenQian/mcp-server-manager/README.md

 - `make check-ports`: Exits with code 0 if all ports are available, 1 if there are conflicts
 - `make kill-conflicts`: Exits with code 0 if all conflicts were successfully killed, 1 if there were issues
-- `./mcp_inspector.py --check-ports-only`: Returns 0 if all ports are available, 1 if there are conflicts
+- `python mcp_inspector.py --check-ports-only`: Returns 0 if all ports are available, 1 if there are conflicts
-- `./mcp_inspector.py --kill-conflicts`: Returns 0 if all conflicts were successfully killed, 1 if there were issues
+- `python mcp_inspector.py --kill-conflicts`: Returns 0 if all conflicts were successfully killed, 1 if there were issues

 These exit codes can be useful in shell scripts for conditional logic.